 Filing a Complaint

-Sometimes you will be able to resolve a conflict by working directly with your long-term care provider.
-You can start by following the provider's grievance policy, clearly communicating your concerns in writing, and documenting the problem and your attempts to resolve it.
+Sometimes a conflict might not get resolved by working directly with a long-term care provider.
+Start by following the provider's grievance policy, clearly communicating concerns in writing, and documenting the problem and any attempts to resolve it.

-You can file a complaint about nursing homes, adult care homes, or family care homes with the NC Division of Health Service Regulation.
+A complaint about nursing homes, adult care homes, or family care homes can be filed with the NC Division of Health Service Regulation.
 The Division's Complaint Hotline is 1-800-624-3004 (8:30-4:30pm weekdays).
 For more information visit https://info.ncdhhs.gov/dhsr/ciu/filecomplaint.html

-Your regional ombudsman is also available to help address any concerns you may have.
+Regional ombudsmen are also available to help address any concerns that may arise.
 For more information visit https://www.ncdhhs.gov/providers/provider-info/health-care/long-term-care-ombudsman-program.

 The North Carolina Attorney General can also assist in cases of Medicaid Fraud and Patient Abuse.
 Find out more by clicking here.